 Zaid, one of our Employment Advisers, reached out to Lucy on the phone.
 It was a stark contrast to how she had been treated before.

 “Zaid genuinely cared about my success.
 He was encouraging and he kept saying, ‘I believe you can do this.
 You’re well educated’.
-With Zaid, it wasn’t about my disability.
+With Zaid, it wasn’t about my impairment.
 He was only interested in my skills and my experience.
 It was all about my future.”

 Facing the future with confidence